Sicheng-Pan/GSoC-2023/index.md

 └───────┘
 ```

+Running the queries in background could lead to significant performance boosts!
+You could run the [script](https://github.com/pola-rs/r-polars/blob/main/inst/misc/benchmark_rbackground.R) yourself to test it out!

 And the error messages from the background also play nicely with our new error handling pipeline:

 ```R
 > lf <- polars::pl$LazyFrame(mtcars)$select(polars::pl$col("mpg")$map(\(x) y, in_background = TRUE))
 > th <- lf$collect(collect_in_background = TRUE)